1. Diploma, Degree, Tertiary Preparation Program (Health Sciences) and Study Abroad programs

 Documentary evidence must be provided.

-Any student who wishes to obtain a refund on the above or any other grounds should complete the Application for Refund for commencing international students (pdf).
-If the student is not satisfied with the decision relating to the refund, an appeal should be made in writing to the Executive Director, International.
+Any student who wishes to obtain a refund on the above or any other grounds should complete the Application for Refund for commencing international students (PDF File, 560.2 KB).
+If the student is not satisfied with the decision relating to the refund, an appeal should be made in writing to the Pro Vice-Chancellor, International.
 This agreement, and the availability of complaints and appeals processes, does not remove the right of the student to take action under Australia’s consumer protection laws.

 Tuition fees will be refunded, less a cancellation fee, if a student withdraws from a program before the program starting date.